-“If the legislation stays as currently written, fleets will be able to meet all GHG 2 regulations with just two simple items from Continental: the ContiPressureCheck Solo trailer TPMS and our extremely low rolling resistance tires,” explains Michelle Reinhart, head of Continental’s digital solutions for the Americas region.
+“If the legislation stays as currently written, fleets will be able to meet all GHG 2 regulations with just two simple items from Continental: the ContiPressureCheck Solo trailer TPMS and our extremely low rolling resistance tires,” explains Carolina Wagner, Continental’s head of marketing for commercial vehicle tires in the Americas.
 “That’s it, just two products and your trailer can be GHG 2 compliant.
 You won’t need an aerodynamic kit or any additional products.”

 Continental offers a full portfolio of digital tire monitoring systems to meet different fleet needs.
 Components of all systems, including the new ContiPressureCheck™ Solo trailer TPMS, can be combined to take advantage of different functionalities.
 ContiPressureCheck™ monitors a single vehicle in real-time, alerting the driver to tire pressure and temperature issues via an in-cab display.
 It is ideal for fleets whose trucks or buses are away from the terminal for long periods of time, and for owner-operators.
 ContiPressureCheck™ can also be integrated with any of our telematics partners for remote data viewing, such as Zonar and PeopleNet.
 ContiConnect™ monitors the entire fleet when vehicles are in the terminal, alerting back office personnel to tire issues via a mobile-friendly web portal, plus text and email notifications for severe alerts.
 It is ideal for fleets whose trucks or buses return to the terminal daily.